Kourtney Kardashian Flaunts Ripped Abs: Her Ketogenic Diet, Weight Loss, And Exercise Secrets

 A post shared by Kourtney Kardashian (@kourtneykardash) on

-Kourtney usually works out with her sister Khloe Kardashian and frequently posts Instagram videos of their exercise sessions.
+Kourtney usually works out with her sister Khloe Kardashian, and their exercise sessions are often chronicled on Keeping Up With the Kardashians.

 Kardashian said she suffers from anxiety and regular exercise eases her nerves.
 “Working out is one of the only things that helps when I’m feeling anxious,” she said.